Types of Beneficial Microbes

-Don’t Wash Off That Rhizobacteria
+Rhizobacteria - Don’t Wash It Off

 Bacteria have gotten a bad rap as the reason that we get sick or a reason that your plants die off.
 However, rhizobacteria is the good kind of bacteria that you should literally pay money for to add to your grow if they are not already flourishing naturally.
 These beneficial bacteria inhabit the rhizosphere of your plants, working to help increase nutrient uptake and fight against potential harmful pathogens.
 The most common strains of beneficial bacteria you will find in commercial products are are Bacillus, Streptomyces and Pseudomonas.

 Azospirillum, along with the other rhizobacteria, are nitrogen fixers.
 This means that they convert the unusable nitrogen into a form that your plants can use.
 They take in the atmospheric nitrogen, digest it and excrete it so that your plants grow bigger and stronger!